Englewood Technical Prep Academy: Other information

-And try to do my part.
+Charter school

+Urban Prep operated a boys charter school in the building.
+Its charter was revoked in 2023 over mismanagement and misconduct allegations despite a track record of college admissions success.
+In 2023, Chicago Public Schools is moving to take over operation of the school.
+On July 25th the all boys school located in Englewood and Bronzeville won their court appeal.

 Athletics

 Englewood competed in the Chicago Public League (CPL) and was a member of the Illinois High School Association (IHSA).
-Their team name were the Eagle's.
+Their team name were the Eagles.
 The boys' track team were state champions four times (1895, 1897, 1901, 1905); and were Public League champions in 1976.
 The boys' cross country team were Public League champions (1933, 1934; 1936–37, 1950–51, 1953–54, 1955–56, 1957 and 1968).
 The boys' football team were Public League champions six times (1914–16, 1918–20).
 The boys' basketball team were Public League champions two times (1917–18, 1926–27) and Regional champions in 2007–08.

 Art Folz and the 1925 Chicago Cardinals

 Prior to the 1933 season, the National Football League team with the best record in the standings at the end of the season, was named the season's NFL Champions.
 In 1925, with the Chicago Cardinals trailing the Pottsville Maroons a half game lead in the standings, two extra games were scheduled by the Cardinals against the inferior Milwaukee Badgers and Hammond Pros, both of which were NFL members at the time, to close the standings gap.
 Art Folz, an Englewood High School graduate and a substitute quarterback for the Cardinals, convinced four players from Englewood High School to join the Milwaukee Badgers for the game under assumed names, thereby ensuring that the Cardinals' opponent was not a pro caliber club.
 The Cardinals later defeated Milwaukee 59–0.
 NFL President Joseph Carr later learned that high school players had been used and told reporters the 59-0 Cardinals win would be stricken from the record.
 However, the league had never got around to removing it.
 The game is still a part of the NFL records.
 The Cardinals' owner, Chris O'Brien, was also fined $1,000 by Carr for allowing his team play a game against high schoolers, even though he claimed that he was unaware of the players' status.
 Badgers' owner Ambrose McGuirk was ordered to sell his Milwaukee franchise within 90 days.
 Art Folz was then barred from football for life.

 However prior to the 1926 season, Folz's lifetime ban was lifted, however he chose not to return to pro football.
 The $1,000 fine against O'Brien was rescinded.
 McGuirk though had already sold his Badgers franchise to Johnny Bryan, a fullback with the Chicago Bears.
 The Englewood players were also forgiven, and two of them, William Thompson and Charles Richardson, earned high school all-star recognition at the end of the season.
 Folz reportedly told the high schoolers that the game was a "practice game" and would in no part affect their amateur status.